inphtech/fobc-booking-system/README.md

      - `index.html`
      - `styles.css`
      - `script.js`
+     - `server.py`
-     - `logo.svg`
+     - `logo.svg` / `logo.jpg`
      - `README.md`
+     - `.replit` (configuration file)

-3. **Run the website:**
+3. **Run the server:**
    - Click the "Run" button
+   - The Python server will start with database support
-   - Your booking website will be live and accessible via the provided URL
+   - Your booking website will be live with cross-device synchronization
+   - The SQLite database will be automatically created on first run

+4. **Access the website:**
+   - Use the provided Replit URL to access your booking system
+   - All bookings will be synchronized across devices in real-time

 ## Usage Instructions